 During the 2016 auctions, co-firing units were among the biggest winners.
-For example, in the first phase of July, several coal stations received around 1.5 billion Euros to co-fire up to 50 percent biomass, for a total SDE+ budget of 8 billion Euros in 2016.
-However, whether these subsidies for co-firing will be actually implemented or not remains uncertain, because of the Dutch government plans to close all coal stations by 2020, which is still under debate.3
+For example, in the first phase of July, several coal stations received around 1.5 billion Euros to co-fire up to 50 percent biomass for a total SDE+ budget of 8 billion Euros in 2016.
+However, whether these subsidies for co-firing will actually be implemented or not remains uncertain because of the Dutch government's plans to close all coal stations by 2020, which are still under debate.3

-In the context of our paper, we choose to focus on France and Germany, rather than directly considering those countries with RES supports given to co-firing.
-These two countries offer good cases of study for our analysis, because they have substantial coal capacities and no subsidy for co-firing, so as they give relevant counterfactuals to investigate consequences of implementing such provision for co-firing in RES support schemes.
+In the context of our paper, we choose to focus on France and Germany rather than directly considering those countries with RES supports given to co-firing.
+These two countries offer useful cases for our analysis because they have substantial coal capacities and no subsidy for co-firing, meaning they provide relevant counterfactuals with which to investigate the consequences of implementing such provisions for co-firing in RES support schemes.